AWS Cost Optimization Best Practices to Reduce Cloud Spend

 While the article provides a comprehensive guide on best practices for AWS cost optimization, users might be interested in understanding common pitfalls that lead to unnecessary expenses.
 This could include things like not properly shutting down unused instances, over-provisioning resources, or not taking full advantage of AWS's pricing models.

-How can I automate the process of AWS cost optimization?
+How to automate the process of AWS cost optimization?

 How does right-sizing service choices contribute to cost optimization?